kean/Pulse/Sources/Pulse/Pulse.docc/Articles/NetworkLogging-Article.md

 ## Overview

-Pulse works on the `URLSession` level, and it needs access to its callbacks to log network requests and capture network metrics.
+Pulse works at the `URLSession` level, and it needs access to its callbacks to log network requests and capture network metrics.
 The framework is modular and provides multiple options that can accommodate almost any system.
 By the end of this article, you will have a system that:

 - Captures network requests and metrics
 - Supports debugging features powered by Pulse Pro, such as mocking

 ## Capture Network Requests